 Brogue boots resemble brogue shoes in that they have laces and a brogue finish (not unlike wingtips).

 They rise above the ankle, like any boot, and that makes them excellent for wear during the winter – some say they’re the best dress boots (or shoes) for snowy conditions.

 While brogue boots can complement business attire, they look best when paired with casual types of clothing such as jeans.
 Like with the Chelsea boots, pair them with slim-legged pants or jeans.

 The British brogue boot has distinctive detailing and comes in both Oxford and Derby styles.

 The derby boot has a similar look as a brogue boot but with a smoother finish and slimmer form.
 They pair well with business clothes although you should limit your color choices to dark brown or black if you plan to wear them in more formal settings.

 Black leather derby boots look great with a tweed suit.

 - Oxford boots

 We’d also love to hear from you.
-What type of dress shoe do you wear?
+What type of dress shoes do you wear?
 Why do like them?
-Have you worn any of the shoes on our list.
+Have you worn any of the shoes on our list?
 Let us know – we welcome your comments and suggestions.